pilgrimtabby/save-tabs/README.md

-# save-tabs
+# About

-## Overview
+Saves the current Google Chrome browsing session (windows and tabs) into an executable to use later.

-## Usage
+# Usage

-## Installation

-The easiest way to install this program is using pip.
+After [installation](#installation), run `$ savetabs` to open the GUI interface.

+A command line interface will be added in the future.

 ### Windows

-In the console, type `py -m pip install save-tabs`
+After accepting the terms of use, you'll be prompted to snap your Chrome window to the left side of the screen.
+Follow the on-screen instructions.
+This program generates a .bat batch file with your saved Chrome session information--to use it, double-click it.

 ### macOS

-In the console, type `python3 -m pip install save-tabs`
+If you have more than one window open, you'll be prompted to choose which window(s) to save.
+Follow the on-screen instructions.
+This program generates a bash executable file with your Chrome session information--to use it, double click it.

+# Installation

+Python is required.
+This program was tested on Python 3.11 but should work on all maintained Python versions.

+### Windows and macOS

+#### Option 1: pip

+The easiest way to install this program is using pip: `$ pip install save-tabs`

+#### Option 2: download and run

+Download the source code and run main.py: `$ python3 /path/to/main.py`

 ### Linux

-This program is untested on Linux but I believe it should work.
+This program has not been tested on Linux.